- Regular price

 Venezuelan tonka bean absolute

-Inspired by the scents associated with 19th century bohemians.
-A smooth interpretation of Patchouli essences, re-imagined in their original elegance.
+A decadent balance between regal and rebel.
+Inspired by 19th century bohemians, re-imagined in an original elegance.
 Cashmere-like ambery notes smoothing out the carnal earthiness associated with counter-culture.
 In MISFIT what was once decadent is now made addictively desirable.
 With main notes of: French lavender, ambrette seed absolute, patchouli, Venezuelan tonka bean and tolu balsam.

 100 ml / 3.4 fl oz.
 Eau de Parfum.